CityOfZion/ledger-app-neo3/README.md

-# Ledger Boilerplate Application
+# NEO3 Application

-This is a boilerplate application which can be forked to start a new project for the Ledger Nano S/X.
+This is the NEO3 ledger application for the Nano S/X. It is based on Ledgers [Boilerplate app](https://github.com/LedgerHQ/app-boilerplate).

 ## Prerequisite

-Be sure to have your environment correctly set up (see [Getting Started](https://ledger.readthedocs.io/en/latest/userspace/introduction.html)) and [ledgerblue](https://pypi.org/project/ledgerblue/) and installed.

-If you want to benefit from [vscode](https://code.visualstudio.com/) integration, it's recommended to move the toolchain in `/opt` and set `BOLOS_ENV` environment variable as follows
+You can follow Ledgers [Getting Started](https://ledger.readthedocs.io/en/latest/userspace/introduction.html) guide to setup your environment to build and load the app onto your device.
+At the time of writing their setup documentation was found to be convoluted, outdated and at times missing steps.
+The [setup environment](./SETUP_ENVIRONMENT.md) document hopefully solves this.

 ```
 BOLOS_ENV=/opt/bolos-devenv